9 FAM 403.11

 9 FAM 403.11-5 (U) Revocation of Visas by the Department

 a.
-(U) When the Department revokes a visa, a front channel cable will be sent to post notifying them of the revocation when possible and furnishing a point of contact in the Visa Office.
+(U) When the Department revokes a visa, a revocation notice will be sent to post by email notifying them of the revocation when possible and furnishing a point of contact in the Visa Office.
+Posts must follow the instructions in the revocation notice.

 9 FAM 403.11-5(A) (U) Notice to Department of Alien in United States

 a.
-(U) Whenever you believe that an alien, whose visa is subject to revocation, has commenced an uninterrupted journey to, or, is already in the United States and physical cancellation of the visa is not possible, the officer should immediately inform the Department (CA/VO/SAC) of the grounds of ineligibility or other adverse factors, and furnish the information called for by 9 FAM 403.11-4(B)(2) above.
-New ineligibilities and other pertinent derogatory information should be entered into CLASS.
-In addition, if you are aware of reasons making it desirable to permit the alien to complete the temporary stay, the officer should report them to the Department (CA/VO/SAC).
-In no case should you communicate the findings to the alien concerned.
-You should not prepare a Form DS-4047, unless instructed to do so by the Department.
+(U) Whenever you believe that an alien, whose visa is subject to revocation, has commenced an uninterrupted journey to, or, is already in the United States and physical cancellation of the visa is not possible, the officer should immediately inform the Department (CA/VO/SAC) of the grounds of ineligibility or other adverse factors by email at VO-Revocations@state.gov.

 b.
-(U) Upon receipt of your report, the Department will decide whether the visa should be revoked and, if so, ask DHS to cancel it physically immediately or at such time as the alien may again present the visa at a POE.
-The Deputy Assistant Secretary (DAS) for Visa Services makes the decision to revoke a visa.
-Alternatively, the Department may inform DHS of the data submitted and give DHS an opportunity to initiate proceedings under the pertinent provisions of INA 237 (Classes of Deportable Aliens).
+(U) Upon receipt of your report, the Department will decide whether the visa should be revoked Alternatively, the Department may inform DHS of the data submitted and give DHS an opportunity to initiate proceedings under the pertinent provisions of INA 237 (Classes of Deportable Aliens).
 If the latter course is followed, the Department will request that DHS advise the Department of the alien's date of departure and destination, so that, after the alien's departure from the United States, the visa may be physically canceled.

 9 FAM 403.11-5(B) (U) Prudential Revocations

 a.
-(U) Although consular officers generally may revoke a visa only if the alien is ineligible under INA 212(a) or is no longer entitled to the visa classification, the Department may revoke a visa if an ineligibility or lack of entitlement is suspected, or for virtually any other reason.
-This is known as a prudential revocation.
+(U) Although consular officers generally may revoke a visa only if the alien is ineligible under INA 212(a), or INA 214(b), or is no longer entitled to the visa classification, the Department may revoke a visa if an ineligibility or lack of entitlement is suspected, or for virtually any other reason.
+This is known as a “prudential revocation.”
 In addition to the conditions described in 9 FAM 403.11-5(A) above, the Department may revoke a visa when it receives derogatory information directly from another U.S. Government agency, including a member of the intelligence or law enforcement community.
-The process is initiated when CA/VO/SAC receives derogatory information, usually through the Bureau of Intelligence and Research (INR) or from the Department of Homeland Security often in connection with a request for visa revocation.
-These requests are reviewed by the Visa Offices Revocations Team in CA/VO/SAC/RC, which forwards an electronic memo requesting revocation to a duly authorized official in the Visa Office, along with a summary of the available intelligence and/or background information and any other relevant documentation.
-When approval for revocation has been given, the subjects name is entered into CLASS and the revocation is communicated within the Department and to other agencies by the following means:
+These requests are reviewed by the Visa Office’s revocations team in CA/VO/SAC/RC, which forwards an electronic memo requesting revocation to a duly authorized official in the Visa Office, along with a summary of the available intelligence and/or background information and any other relevant documentation.
+When prudential revocation is approved, the subject’s name is entered into CLASS and the revocation is communicated within the Department and to other agencies by the following means:

 c.
 (U) Prudential Revocation for Driving Under the Influence: Either Post or the Department has the authority to prudentially revoke a visa on the basis of a potential INA 212(a)(1)(A) ineligibility when a Watchlist Promote Hit appears for an arrest or conviction of driving under the influence, driving while intoxicated, or similar arrests/convictions (DUI) that occurred within the previous five years.
 This does not apply when the arrest has already been addressed within the context of a visa application; i.e., the individual has been through the panel physician's assessment due to the arrest.
 This does not apply to other alcohol related arrests such as public intoxication that do not involve the operation of a vehicle.
 Unlike other prudential revocations, consular officers do not need to refer the case to the Department, but can prudentially revoke on their own authority.
 Post should process the revocation from the Spoil tab NIV and add P1A3 and VRVK lookouts from the Refusal window.